 Do you love writing in your language class?
-Want to win prizes for your creative ideas?
-Then enter the annual essay contest presented by the Department of Modern Languages and Literatures!
+Do you want to win prizes for your creative ideas?
+Then enter the Annual Essay Contest presented by the Department of Modern Languages and Literatures!

 What can I win?